bvsam/ticker-notifier/README.md

 3. Create a YAML config file for the Lambda function at `src/lambda/config.yaml`.
 Fill out the config file with valid configuration (an example is provided at `src/lambda/example_config.yaml`).

-4. Apply the terraform code.
+4. Initialize terraform and apply the terraform code.
 Within the `src/` directory, run the following:

 ```
+terraform init
 terraform apply --var-file=main.tfvars
 ```